rerun/rerun/README.md

 Any command output is stored below the line delimiter, `__LOG_BELOW__`.

-Here's an example log for the `freddy:dance` command:
+Here's an example replay file for the `freddy:dance` command:

 	#
 	# Rerun replay log